Pelvic Health Physiotherapy

 • Pelvic pain, pain with intercourse and/or orgasm, pain with emptying your bladder and/or bowels

-• Urological or gynaecological conditions such as endometriosis, bladder pain syndrome, interstitial cystitis,
+• Urological or gynaecological conditions such as endometriosis, bladder pain syndrome and interstitial cystitis

 • Constipation or faecal incontinence